A day in the life with a European Doberman

 If he is in the office with me – he starts nudging me, pawing at me, puts his head on the keyboard, whines.
 If he is on the patio – he starts marching in front of the office window, brings his toys and throws them at the window, and whines.
 I can usually stretch this for half an hour more, but I know – it’s time to wrap up work.

 He needs to do something exciting every day.
 If we didn’t go to the park during lunch, there is no skipping evening exercise.
 I usually go training with him to the club, or in the park.
-On a bad weather day – he might settle for a walk around the block.
+On a bad weather day – he might settle for a walk around the block or a jogging on a treadmill.

 10 pm – last bathroom break.
 He is excited to go out and air scent the wildlife that is hiding in the bushes down on the property.
 We go back inside.
 He goes to his bed and I tuck him in.
 I go to bed, too.
 Five minutes later I hear him coming in to check on me.
 “Don’t open your eyes!
 Don’t move!” – another wonderful day in the life with a European Doberman is completed!